IRS Offer in Compromise

 - Negotiated a 100% penalty abatement for a childcare company in North Carolina, saving the client over $19,000.

 - We were successful in negotiation an Offer In Compromise for a client in Hamden, CT resulting in a savings of over $13,000.

 - Secured a 50%reduction in personal assessment for a client in Glendale, AZ resulting in a savings of over $55,000.

 - Successfully negotiated an Offer in Compromise for a client in Virginia that was an 87% savings.
 The client will only pay $32,280 to the IRS while saving over $219,000!

 Priority One: Ensuring our Clients Pay the Least Amount Possible under the Tax Code

-That are so many factors to consider that you will best find the answer to that question after a quick conversation with one of our Tax Relief experts.
+Honestly, there are so many factors to consider if you should attempt submitting and Offer in Compromise that you should have a quick conversation with one of our tax relief experts.
 Below you can read more about the Offer in Compromise.

 What is an Offer in Compromise?